-The Company has an exclusive worldwide patent and technology License Agreement for CycloSam[®].
-The New Technology was developed at IsoTherapeutics Group, LLC ("IsoTherapeutics") by its founders Jim Simone, PhD and R. Keith Frank, PhD (the "Inventors").
-The Inventors also developed one of the first commercial radiopharmaceuticals on the market, Quadramet[®], approved by the FDA in 1997 for pain palliation.
+The Company has an exclusive worldwide patent and technology License Agreement for CycloSam®.
+The QSAM Technology was developed at IsoTherapeutics Group, LLC ("IsoTherapeutics") by its founders Jim Simone, PhD and R. Keith Frank, PhD (the "Inventors").
+IsoTherapeutics subsequently transferred their technology to IGL Pharma, Inc., an affiliated entity and the Company's current licensor.
+The Inventors also developed one of the first commercial radiopharmaceuticals on the market, Quadramet®, approved by the FDA in 1997 for pain palliation.
 Drs.
-Simone and Frank each have over 30 years of experience in radiopharmaceuticals publishing more than 100 papers and authoring over 60 patents in the field.
+Simone and Frank each have over 30 years of experience in radiopharmaceuticals, publishing more than 100 papers and authoring over 60 patents in the field.
 The Inventors spent much of their careers at Dow Chemical Company prior to divestiture of its radiopharmaceutical business.
-According to the Inventors, CycloSam[®] was developed to address the shortcomings of other radiopharmaceuticals, including Quadramet, such as toxicity, saturation effects, long-lived impurities, and supply-chain complexities.
+According to the Inventors, CycloSam® was developed to address the shortcomings of other radiopharmaceuticals, including Quadramet, such as toxicity, saturation effects, long-lived impurities, and supply-chain complexities.

 Prior generation Quadramet vs Improvements in CycloSam[®].
 CycloSam[®] is a second-generation bone-seeking radiopharmaceutical based on Quadramet.
-Although Quadramet was clinically proven to be effective for pain palliation associated with metastatic bone cancer, the toxicity of the drug made repeat doses undesirable.
-Therefore, Quadramet's use has been limited to pain control, not tumor reduction, elimination or disease modification.
+Although Quadramet was clinically proven to be effective for pain palliation associated with metastatic bone cancer, the toxicity of the drug made repeat doses undesirable and manufacturing complexities made daily availability highly challenging.
+Therefore, Quadramet's use was always limited to pain control, not tumor reduction, elimination or disease modification.
 The loose binding affinity of Quadramet's chelating agent, EDTMP, means the ratio of chelant to Samarium-153 is extremely high (~300:1).
-This resulting problem of bone saturation prohibits usage of Quadramet in high doses required for treatment of bone cancer or bone marrow ablation.
+The resulting problem of bone saturation prohibits usage of Quadramet in high doses required for treatment of bone cancer or bone marrow ablation.
 Additionally, high levels of impurities from the Samarium-153 production, namely Europium-154, made repeated dosing of Quadramet undesirable.
 Lastly, Quadramet faced supply-chain and distribution limitations because the Samarium-153 it uses could only be accessed from the reactor once per week.
 We believe that because of these challenges, Quadramet demonstrated limited market success, and to our knowledge, was recently discontinued by its manufacturer and distributor.
-We believe CycloSam[®] overcomes these inherent limitations of Quadramet in terms of toxicity, usage, and availability.
+We believe CycloSam® overcomes these inherent limitations of Quadramet in terms of toxicity, usage, and availability.

 The Vienna Protocol - Precedent of Efficacy.
-In August 2011, Dr. Helmut Sinzinger published a study in the Quarterly Journal of Nuclear Medicine and Molecular Imaging, which demonstrated that despite the described limitations of Samarium-153 EDTMP (Quadramet[®]), it could still be used to effectively treat bone metastasis.
+In August 2011, Dr. Helmut Sinzinger published a study in the Quarterly Journal of Nuclear Medicine and Molecular Imaging, which demonstrated that despite the described limitations of Samarium-153 EDTMP (Quadramet®), it could still be used to effectively treat bone metastasis.

-The Vienna Protocol, as it was labeled, was based on a 550 patient study developed by Dr. Sinzinger to deliver therapeutic doses of Quadramet[®] on a periodic low dose basis balancing hematological toxicity and europium buildup with clinical results.
-The specific regimen used very low doses of the predecessor drug (30 mCi) on an outpatient basis.
+The Vienna Protocol, as it was labeled, was based on a 550 patient study developed by Dr. Sinzinger to deliver therapeutic doses of Quadramet® on a periodic low dose basis balancing hematological toxicity and europium buildup with clinical results.
+The specific regimen used very low doses of the predecessor drug on an outpatient basis.
 The treatment was administered at three month intervals during the first year, followed by another five treatments at six month intervals, then five therapies at nine month intervals, and then annually indefinitely.
 The dosing schedule was driven by hematological concerns and constant monitoring was required.